Toloka/docs/en/guide/concepts/nav-assign.md

     You decide what value to set and what it means.
 If the value is irrelevant, you can set any number, such as `1` or `42`.

-    For example, in the [Submitted responses](submitted-answers.md) rule, you can assign the <q>Experienced</q> skill to the Toloker if they completed more than 20 assignments.
+    For example, in the [Submitted responses](submitted-answers.md) rule, you can assign the “Experienced” skill to the Toloker if they completed more than 20 assignments.
 You can set any skill value.
-Tolokers with the <q>Experienced</q> skill can be granted access to more complex tasks.
+Tolokers with the “Experienced” skill can be granted access to more complex tasks.
 To do this, just specify **Experienced ≠ Missing** in the filters of the pool with more complex tasks.

 - **Assign skill from the field** — Set a value calculated automatically, for example, the percentage of the Toloker's correct responses.